Welcome Pack

 What should my child bring for lunch?

 We encourage healthy eating at pre-school and ask that your child does not bring sweets, fizzy drinks, high salt and sugar foods in their lunch box; instead give them a balanced lunch including fruit, wholemeal bread/pitta or pasta, yoghurts, cheese or fromage frais.
+We are a nut free setting.

 We ask that you put a freezer pack in your child’s lunch box to keep it fresh until lunch time, these will be stored in a cool place.
+We encourage waste free lunches as part of our sustainability plan so please use reusable containers.

-PRESCHOOL POLICIES
+PRESCHOOL’S POLICIES

 It is vital that you as a parent or carer are aware of and agree to the preschool policies and procedures.

-All the preschool policies are available for you to read each day on the main table in the hallway, each week we review a policy and there is an opportunity for you to comment on them.
+All the preschool policies are available for you to read each day on the main table in the hallway; each week we review a policy and there is an opportunity for you to comment on them.

 Arrival and Departure Policy